 sEDS = Sustainability Innovation + Classic Economic Development Strategy

-Sustain NC is a professional development initiative of InnovoGraph LLC nurturing sustainability innovation.
+Sustain NC is a news and strategic services initiative of InnovoGraph nurturing sustainability innovation.
 The central initiating Sustain NC service project is completion of the North Carolina Clean Power Plan.
 Part of making that happen is deploying a Smart Grid, Distributed Energy, and Efficiency Program (Smart Grid DEEP).

 Another way to think of the possibilities of Sustain NC is as a Smart Cities and Towns Network.
 The White House recently called for a City Web solution, or what is otherwise a network focused on sustainability innovation like Sustain NC.
 The network part involves plenty of potential in-person activities, but also building our Digital Economy skills as leaders using Podio.